Coming Soon: Wirelessly Charged Smart Lock Batteries

 Today’s technology allows us added convenience in several areas of our lives, including home security.
-Keyless locks and security systems make it easy to enter the home with a click of a button or a swipe of a specially designed card.
+Keyless door locks and security systems make it easy to enter the home with a keypad, proximity card, or smartphone app.
 There is no more fumbling through your purse or pockets to produce a set of keys.
 You can unlock your door before you ever get to the front porch making entry into your home fast and easy.

-Along with this convenience, however, you’ll find there may be a few glitches along the way, especially if you do not perform regular maintenance checks.
+Along with this convenience, however, you’ll find there may be a few glitches along the way.
 One of the most common problems homeowners have with keyless entry systems is the battery in their system dying.
-While every system is different, there are a few things you can do to try to bring your system back up if this happens to you.
+While every system is different, there are a few things you can do if this happens to you.

 Know Your Keyless Entry System

-Many systems now offer mobile app connections that allow you to access your system from your phone.
-If this is the case and you realize that your keyless door lock has no power, you may be able to turn off your system using your phone.
+Many keyless systems now offer mobile app connections that allow you to access your system from your phone.
+If this is the case and you realize that your keyless door lock has no power, you can turn off the system using your mobile device.